kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 He asked us.

-If you knew there was a prize would you have said "yes I know how to draw Superman"?
+If you knew there was a prize would you have said: "yes I know how to draw Superman"?

 I said yes.

 It's just a man with a cape and an "S" on his chest right?

-He then said, the reason why these two guys got the reward was not just because of the skill.
+He then said the reason why these two guys got the reward was not just because of the skill.

-It's also because they had the confidence.
+It's also because they had confidence.

 The trainee who privately drew the good Superman on his notebook got paid less because he had the skill.